Roger Nolan

-Roger Nolan is a former sergeant of the Baltimore Police Department's Homicide Unit.
-He is notable for being a Homicide Squad Supervisor, alongside fellow sergeants Terry McLarney and Jay Landsman, under the command of Lieutenant Gary D'Addario, whose work was featured in David Simon's Homicide: A Year on the Killing Streets book.
+Roger Nolan was a former sergeant of the Baltimore Police Department's Homicide Unit.
+He was notable for being a Homicide Squad Supervisor, alongside fellow sergeants Terry McLarney and Jay Landsman, under the command of Lieutenant Gary D'Addario, whose work was featured in David Simon's Homicide: A Year on the Killing Streets book.
 A native of West Baltimore and a former Marine, Nolan joined the department in 1963 working in the State's Attorney's Unit, and the Western, Eastern, and Northwestern Districts, before becoming a supervisor in the department's Homicide Unit.

 Nolan retired a day before his 70th birthday in 2009.

+He married his wife Minnie in 1967 and had three children with her.
+He died on February 2, 2023, at the age of 83.